Brushes & Daubers

 It is also handy for hand lettering and calligraphy.
 The fine tip of some water brushes allows for precise control over line thickness and can create elegant lettering effects.

 Water brushes are versatile tools in mixed media projects.
-You can use them to activate watercolor pencils, blend inks, or add a touch of water to various mediums like acrylics for unique effects.
+You can use them to activate watercolour pencils, blend inks, or add a touch of water to various mediums like acrylics for unique effects.

 Water brushes are compact and mess-free, making them perfect for crafting on the go or in tight spaces.
 They also reduce the need for water cups and cleanup.